weixiang-zhang/TabDiff/README.md

   <p><em>Figure 1: Visualing the generative process of TabDiff.
 A high-quality version of this video can be found at <a href="images/tabdiff_demo.mp4" download>tabdiff_demo.mp4</a></em></p>
 </div>

-This repository provides the official implementation of TabDiff: a Multi-Modal Diffusion Model for Tabular Data Generation (ICLR 2025).
+This repository provides the official implementation of TabDiff: a Mixed-type Diffusion Model for Tabular Data Generation (ICLR 2025).

 ## Latest Update